 Excellent products may be your main selling point, but exceeding your customers’ expectations when it comes to speed and efficiency will make the business stand out.

-Additionally, speed and efficiency when it comes to responding to complaints, answering questions, and providing solutions is one area of customer service that needs to be mastered.
+Additionally, speed and efficiency when it comes to responding to complaints, answering customer inquiries, and providing solutions is one area of customer service that needs to be mastered.

 It is probably one of the overlooked areas of customer service, but just as important.
-Every customer service team should huddle up during, say, monthly meetings and think about how to provide even better customer service.
-Thinking ahead can definitely save the company the trouble of future angry customers and profit loss.
+Every customer service team should huddle up during, say, monthly meetings.

 4. Reliability, responsiveness, and technique